IAS Officer Salary Structure, Allowances & Job Profile 2023

 The TA is credited by the government into the accounts of the IAS officers to help them meet their travel expenses.

-- As the DA, the TA is also not something that is static.
+- The TA is not static in nature.
 It changes from time to time, depending on the rise and fall of fuel prices.

-- However, you should note that, if an IAS officer is given a government vehicle, then he doesn’t receive any TA.
+- However, if an IAS officer is given a government vehicle, then he/she doesn’t receive any TA.

-- Apart from these other allowances and perks include medical expenses, electricity bills, water bills, mobile bills, abroad study option, pensions and retirement benefits, etc.
+- Apart from this, other allowances also include medical expenses, electricity bills, water bills, mobile bills, abroad study option, pensions and retirement benefits, etc.

-That brings us to the end of the section of IAS salary, let’s now get to know about the IAS officer job profile.
+That brings us to the end of the section of IAS salary 2025, let’s proceed to next section.

 IAS Officer Other Facilities

-Along with being provided with lucrative salary and host of allowances, an IAS officer enjoys other benefits which come in form of facilities.
-I have mentioned below the following list of facilities which are provided to an administrative officer after getting selected:
+Along with a lucrative salary and host of allowances, an IAS officer enjoys other facilities as well.
+I have mentioned a list of facilities provided to an administrative officer after selection below:

-- High Security: Due to demanding and dangerous nature of the job, officers are ensured with protection of security guards for themselves and their families.
+- High Security: Officers are ensured with protection of security guards for themselves and their families.

-- Job security: Since the procedure to discharge an IAS officer from his/her post is not easy and requires an elaborate investigation and inquiry as mandated by the constitution, therefore an officer enjoys this benefit of job security.
+- Job security: Since the procedure to discharge an IAS officer requires an elaborate investigation as mandated by the constitution, therefore an officer enjoys this benefit of job security.

 Now, that we have discussed the facilities provided to IAS officer, it’s time to move on to the IAS Job profile.